 It may be possible that a person can get COVID-19 by touching a surface or object that has the virus on it and then touching their own mouth, nose, or possibly their eyes, but this is not thought to be the main way the virus spreads.
 That’s why it’s always critical to follow the 4 key steps of food safety—clean, separate, cook, and chill.
 For more info, visit FDA's website.

-Can I get the coronavirus from food, food packaging, or food containers and preparation area?
+Can I get the coronavirus from food, food packaging, or food containers?